Governance, regulations & policies

 Regulations and policy documents

 The College has a number of policies, procedures and regulations to guide it.
-As a public body, the College is subject to the Freedom of Information Act 2000.

 In line with legislative requirements, Wadham College publishes and makes available the following policy statements and related publications: